tahiruddinahmed/Learn-React/chef-cloude/Learn.md

   2. <b>setState</b>: Changing a local, no-state variable doesn't change React to re-render the component.
 Changing state with a buil-in `setState` function does.

   3. <b>view = function(state)</b>: Thus, when state changes and React re-runs(re-renders) your component, something new gets returned and replaces what used to be on the page.

+### State Quick Quize
+1. You have 2 options for what you can pass in to a state setter function (e.g. `setCount`).
+What are they?
+   1. Pass the new version of state that we want to use as the replacement for the old version of state.
+   2. Pass a callback function.
+Must return what we want the new value of state to be.
+Will receive the old version of state as a parameter so we can use it to help determine what we want the new value of state to be.

+2. When would you want to pass the first option (from answer above) to the state setter function?

+   Whenever we don't really care about (or need) the old value, we simply want to set a new value.

+3. When would you want to pass the second option (from answer above) to the state setter function?

+   Whenever we do care about the previous value in state and need it to help us determine what the new value should be.